The S-Hamiltonian Cycle Problem

 Then there exists a \Hcycle[1,2] in $L(G)$ where $\alpha$ and $\beta$ are consecutive. \end{lemmarep}

 \begin{proof} Let $G$ be a graph with at least $3$ edges and $L(G)$ be its line graph.
 Let $\alpha$ and $\beta$ be two vertices of $L(G)$ connected by a walk of length $2$ in $L(G)$.
 We first show that it is sufficient to prove the claim for trees: Consider a spanning tree $T_1$ of $G$.
 Color the edges of $T_1$ in blue in $G$.
 Subdivide each uncolored edge of $G$ by adding a new vertex in the middle of the edge, and color one of the two new edges in red and the other in blue.
 Let $T_2$ be the graph composed of all the blue edges.
 Obviously, $T_2$ is a tree with at least $3$ edges.
 It is easy to see that $L(T_2)$ is isomorphic to a spanning subgraph of $L(G)$.
-This means that if we can prove that the line graph of any tree with at least $3$ edges has a \Hcycle[1,2] where any two vertices at walk distance $2$ are consecutive, then $L(G)$ also has such a \Hcycle[1,2] by simply taking the \Hcycle[1,2] of $L(T_2)$ and following the same sequence of vertices.
+This means that we just need to prove that for any tree \(T\) with at least three edges, and for any vertex \(a\) and \(b\) of \(L(T)\) such that \(a\) and \(b\) are at walk distance \(2\) in \(L(T)\), there exists a \Hcycle[1,2] in \(L(T)\) where \(a\) and \(b\) are consecutive.
+Indeed, this would imply that $L(G)$ also has such a \Hcycle[1,2] simply by taking the \Hcycle[1,2] of $L(T_2)$ and following the same sequence of vertices.
 Thus, we can now focus on proving the claim for trees.